 Can dermatologists help with maskne?

-Dr.Teo Wan Lin, our dermatologist, proposed in her paper “Design elements in face masks can provide an effective fit to prevent droplet spread” that the biofunctional textiles, which are used in the equivalent manner to surgical masks, can be used as a lining or covering for the mouth area under the N 95 mask.
+Dr.Teo Wan Lin, our dermatologist, proposed in her paper “Design elements in face masks can provide an effective fit to prevent droplet spread” that the biofunctional textiles, which are usable in an equivalent manner to surgical masks, can line or cover the mouth area under the N95 mask.
 This is a way of delivering topical antibiotic-like effect without the use of topical antibiotics.
 This is to prevent and also treat occlusion acne or maskne.

 If you suspect that you have acne.
 You may book an appointment to see Dr. Teo Wan Lin, acne dermatologist in Singapore, at TWL Specialist Skin & Laser Centre.
 Acne patients can be reviewed by teledermatology with medications delivered to your doorstep within the same day.